 Don't forget the semi-colon at the end of each MySQL command.
 The first command creates the database.
 The second command allows the user to connect to the database.
 The final command grants all privileges to the user for that database.
 You can test whether your database creation was successful by running this command:

-It should say database changed.
-Now you can exit the MySQL command-line by typing 'exit'.
+It should say "database changed".
+Now you can exit the MySQL command-line by typing

-New Database User – In our tutorial we are using an already existing database user to connect to the new database.
-But in case you want separate user for each database you need to create a new user to access that database.
-Here is how you should do it.
+In our tutorial, we are using an existing database user to connect to the new database.
+But if you want a separate user for each database, you need to create a new user to access that database.
+Here's how you should do it.

 Once you are inside the MySQL shell, use the following commands to create a new user and set its password.